 Easy Grilled Greek Zucchini

-We seriously could not stop eating this Easy Grilled Greek Zucchini, and this might become your favorite low-carb zucchini side dish!
-Trust me, people who love Greek spices and Feta cheese will swoon over this recipe, even if they’re not overly enthusiastic about zucchini!
+Easy Grilled Greek Zucchini is a delicious side dish we absolutely loved, and this might become your favorite summer dish with zucchini!
+Trust me, people who love Greek spices and Feta cheese will swoon over this recipe!

 PIN the Greek Zucchini recipe to try it later!

-And the true sign of an absolute keeper recipe at my house is that the morning after we had made the Grilled Greek Zucchini you see in these photos I pulled the leftovers out of the fridge and ate them for breakfast!
-And the reheated zucchini with the slightly-more-melted Feta cheese might have been even better than it was when we made it!
+And the true sign of an absolute keeper recipe at my house is that the morning after we made the Grilled Greek Zucchini you see here, I pulled the leftovers out of the fridge and ate them for breakfast!
+And the reheated zucchini with the slightly-more-melted Feta cheese might have been even better than it was when it was freshly made!
 PLEASE make this recipe!
 I promise, you will not regret it!

 What ingredients do you need for this recipe?